 I took my first hike in Idaho in 1972 climbing into the Snake River Range along side Palisades Reservoir.
 I moved to Idaho in 1978 and have lived here ever since.
-I have climbed, as of the end of 2016, 560 Idaho peaks, some more than once.
-The site’s peak list shows the year of my ascent for the peaks I have climbed.
+I have climbed, as of the end of July, 2018, 602 Idaho peaks, some more than once.
+The website’s peak list shows the year of my ascent for the peaks I have climbed.

 [Click here to go to an ARTICLE INDEX covering articles I’ve published in magazines or on this website about places and adventures I’ve had within and outside of Idaho.]

-I started collecting information for an Idaho climbing guidebook in 1978 when I moved to Salmon to work for the BLM.
-Finally, in 1990 the first edition, Exploring Idaho’s Mountain, was published.
 The expanded second edition, Idaho: A Climbing Guide was published in 2000.
 I started this website in 2000 but added information to it slowly as work and climbing always seemed to take up my time.
 Since retiring I have dedicated more time to both climbing and the website.

 I have been fortunate to have climbed with dozens of great climbers over the years.
 While some of these climbers were one or two peak partners, a few have graced many of my climbs.
 I climbed well over a hundred Idaho peaks, not to mention peaks in other states and countries, with Dana Hansen (the first woman to climb all the Idaho 12ers) including our first ascents of the north face of USGS Peak and Cabin Creek Peak.